Jammu–Srinagar National Highway: Features

 The highway starts from Lal Chowk, Srinagar and passes through Pulwama district, Anantnag district, Kulgam district, Ramban district, and Udhampur district, and ends in Jammu city.
 The highway lies in the Kashmir valley for the first 68 km (up to Qazigund), then passes through a series of mountains up to Udhampur.
 In the mountains, the highway is often closed for days during winter due to heavy snowfall and the resulting landslides and avalanches.

 Improvements

 The government of India maintains and improves the highway.
 At many sites, new and straighter roadbeds make the journey more comfortable and shorter.
-Notably, tunnels, such as the Dr. Syama Prasad Mookerjee Tunnel and the Banihal Qazigund Road Tunnel have reduced the distance between Jammu and Srinagar (formerly 295 km) by about 40 km and will minimize winter closures.
+Notably, tunnels, such as the Dr. Syama Prasad Mookerjee Tunnel and the Qazigund Road Tunnel have reduced the distance between Jammu and Srinagar (formerly 295 km) by about 40 km and will minimize winter closures.

 Notable attractions along the route are the mountaintop park at Patnitop and the town of Kud with its sweets shops that make "desi ghee patisa".
 These are reached by following the old NH 44 rather than taking the Dr. Syama Prasad Mookerjee Tunnel.